 |Hartford Sustainable Income||HSUN|

 |Hartford Schroders Tax-Aware Bond||STWVX||HFKFX||STWTX||HFKVX||HFKYX||HTAB|

 * Within approximately the last year, the Fund has undergone changes which may have included the fund name, objective, principal investment strategy and/or benchmark.
 For more details, see the applicable Fund’s prospectus.

 Talk to your financial professional today about managing risk in your fixed-income portfolio.

-Investing involves risk, including the possible loss of principal. • Fixed income security risks include credit, liquidity, call, duration, and interest-rate risk.
-As interest rates rise, bond prices generally fall. • Foreign investments may be more volatile and less liquid than U.S. investments and are subject to the risk of currency fluctuations and adverse political and economic developments.
-These risks may be greater for investments in emerging markets or if a fund focuses in a particular geographic region or country.
+Investing involves risk, including the possible loss of principal. • Fixed income security risks include credit, liquidity, call, duration, event and interest-rate risk.
+As interest rates rise, bond prices generally fall. • Foreign investments may be more volatile and less liquid than US investments and are subject to the risk of currency fl uctuations and adverse political, economic, and regulatory developments.
+These risks may be greater, and include additional risks, for investments in emerging markets or if a fund focuses in a particular geographic region or country.